• Skip to main content

 • Preheat the oven to 425 degrees F.

-• To finish the crust, press the cornmeal mixture into a 10-inch cast iron skillet with your hands.
+• To finish the crust, press the cornmeal mixture into a 10-inch cast iron skillet or pie plate with your hands.
 Gently poke holes in the bottom with a fork.
 Bake for 12 to 14 minutes.
 Let cool for 10 minutes.

 • Reduce the the oven temperature to 375 degrees F.

-• To finish the filling, place the spinach, bacon, ham, cheese, and caramelized onions into the crust.
+• To finish the filling, place the spinach, bacon, ham, and cheese into the crust.
 Set aside.

 • In a large glass measuring cup, combine the milk and cream.
 Add the eggs, salt, pepper, and garlic powder and beat well with a fork or small whisk.
 Pour the mixture into the crust.
 Gently place the tomato slices in a circular pattern on the top of the quiche.